kwokcb/materialxgltf/README.md

 ## Introduction

 This package supports the bi-directional translation between MaterialX materials and glTF materials.
 The minimum version of MaterialX required is 1.38.9 and the target glTF version is 2.0.1.
-The current package is synced with MaterialX release 1.39.4
+The current PyPi package is synced with MaterialX release 1.39.4.
+The current version under development is 1.39.5.

 See the [home page](https://kwokcb.github.io/materialxgltf/) for this project.